wxMaxima-developers/wxmaxima/info/wxmaxima.de.md

 Maxima normally instructs the external program gnuplot to open a separate window for every diagram it creates.
-Since many times it is convenient to embed graphs into the work sheet instead wxMaxima provides its own set of plot functions that donât differ from the corresponding maxima functions save in their name: They are all prefixed by a âwxâ.
+Since many times it is convenient to embed graphs into the work sheet instead wxMaxima provides its own set of plot functions that don’t differ from the corresponding maxima functions save in their name: They are all prefixed by a “wx”.
 For example `wxplot` corresponds to `plot`, `wxdraw` corresponds to `draw` and `wxhistogram` corresponds to `histogram`.

 ### Making embedded plots bigger or smaller